All Episodes

 Blessed to be on anytime, Sean.

-Keep doing what you're doing, I mean.
+Keep doing what you're doing to me.

 Always been a fan.

-Um, whatever it is, a burger, if I'm if I'm cooking pork chops, pork ribs, uh, fish.
+Whatever it is, a burger, if I'm cooking pork chops, pork ribs, fish, I want it to be perfect.

 I'm obsessed with making it perfect.

-And now with Chef IQ sense, it's perfect every time.
+And now with Chef IQ Sense, it's perfect every time.

 It's a modern, completely wireless cooking thermometer.